aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-manipulation/force-font-cache/_index.md

 - **Performance boost** – Reduces the need for repeated font look‑ups.
 - **Reliability** – Guarantees that saved PSD files render exactly as intended on any machine.
 - **Simplicity** – A single method call (`OpenTypeFontsCache.updateCache()`) handles the heavy lifting.

+## How to save PSD with fonts using Aspose.PSD

+Below is a concise, step‑by‑step guide that walks you through the entire workflow—from loading the original image to forcing the cache and finally saving the PSD with the proper fonts.

 ## Prerequisites